Royals vs. Mets Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has recorded at least one hit in four games in a row.
-During his last five outings he is batting .417 with two doubles, a triple, two home runs and 10 RBI.
+- Witt Jr. has hit safely in five straight games.
+During his last five outings he is batting .522 with two doubles, a triple, two home runs and 11 RBI.

 Witt Jr. Recent Games